A Brief History of the Memorial

 The two Lodges most closely associated with George Washington are Fredericksburg Lodge at Fredericksburg, Virginia, his Mother Lodge and Alexandria-Washington Lodge at Alexandria, Virginia, where he was elected Charter Master under the Grand Lodge of Virginia.
 No precise date can be found when the Lodge at Fredericksburg was chartered.
 The date of its first meeting is usually ascribed as September 1, 1752, under a dispensation from the Provincial Grand Lodge of the Colony of Massachusetts.
 The Lodge was granted a charter on July 21, 1758, by the Grand Lodge of Scotland.
 Washington was initiated an Entered Apprentice on November 4, 1752, passed to Fellowcraft on March 3, 1753, and raised to Master Mason on August 4, 1753.

-The Lodge at Alexandria, Virginia was first warranted by the Provincial Grand Lodge of Pennsylvania on February 3, 1783, as Lodge No. 39.
-George Washington attended a St. John the Baptist Celebration of the Lodge in June of 1784.
-He was later made an Honorary Member of the Lodge.
-On April 22, 1788, the Lodge received a Charter from the Grand Lodge of Virginia as Alexandria Lodge No. 22.
+The Lodge at Alexandria, Virginia, was first warranted by the Provincial Grand Lodge of Pennsylvania on February 3, 1783, as Lodge № 39.
+George Washington attended a St. John the Baptist Celebration of the Lodge in June 24, 1784, where he was later made an honorary member of the Lodge.
+On April 28, 1788, the Lodge received a Charter from the Grand Lodge of Virginia as Alexandria Lodge № 22.
 The Lodge asked Washington to be its Charter Master under the Virginia Charter and he agreed.
 Washington was inaugurated as the First President of the United States on April 30, 1789 while holding the office of Master of Alexandria Lodge.
-After his death on December 14, 1799, the Lodge was renamed Alexandria-Washington Lodge No. 22, by the Grand Lodge of Virginia.
+In 1804, the Lodge petitioned the Grand Lodge of Virginia to be allowed to change its name to Alexandria-Washington Lodge № 22, in memory of Washington.
+That petition was granted in 1805.

 Through the generosity of Washington's family and friends, Alexandria-Washington Lodge became the repository of many artifacts of Washington and the Washington family.
 The Lodge rooms were inadequate for the display and storage of the memorabilia and fire in the Lodge in 1871 destroyed many of the invaluable and significant Washington artifacts.